elliottroach/Earth-Model/README.md

 # Seismic Waves

 P-Waves:
-    P-Waves are the fastest seismic wave and can traval throgh solids or liquids.
+    P-Waves are the fastest seismic wave and can traval throgh solids, liquids or gases.
+P-Waves move fastest throght solids, slower in liquids and even slower in gases.
+P-Waves move like a train bumping into a cart and the cart bumping into another cart and so on.

 S-Waves:
     S-Waves are Slower than P-Waves and can only traval throgh solids.
+S-Waves move up and down like a ocean wave.

 # Legend
 For 200-200-200 scale